Board of Directors

 Kim has worked with nonprofit organizations and campaigns for over 25 years, and has directed policy, political, programmatic and organizing campaigns, with a focus on social and economic justice issues.
 Working with Pacific Institute for Research & Evaluation, she manages a restorative practices study in ABQ middle schools and provides technical assistance and evaluation support for community-based substance abuse prevention programs in rural, Native American and Hispanic and Latino communities in NM.
 Kim is a member of Delta Omega Gamma Epsilon, UNM’s Public Health Honor Society Chapter, and was a founding Board member of EmergeNM.
 Kim has a MPH from UNM and a BA from UCLA.

 John Ross, BA – Executive Director

-For nearly 40 years, John has served the nonprofit, for profit and government sectors working for children, their families, the elderly and the community.
-In the nonprofit sector he has seen the industry from many angles: he has worked with United Way, served in a wide range of agency leadership positions, chaired and/or participated in numerous community collaborations, successfully developed and implemented public policy agendas and has provided consulting services to over 60 nonprofit and for profit organizations.
+For over 40 years, John has served the nonprofit, for profit and government sectors working for children, their families, the elderly and the community.
+In the nonprofit sector he has seen the industry from many angles: he has worked with United Way, served in a wide range of agency leadership positions, chaired and/or participated in numerous community collaborations, successfully developed and implemented public policy agendas and has provided consulting services to more than 75 nonprofit and for profit organizations.